yonatano/yonatano.github.io/blog/md/gradients.md

 Tags: machine-learning, gradients
 Publish: True

+Calculating symbolic expressions for gradients of common loss functions and architectures in statistics and machine learning by hand can often be confusing and error-prone, especially when first learning the subject.

+The purpose of this blog post is to discuss this material with a particular focus on the following questions -

+* How do we define gradients of arbitrary differentiable real-valued functions?
+* Why is it okay to "flatten" the input when computing the gradient of a function with respect to a matrix?
+* How does the Chain Rule apply to the computation of gradients?
+* How do we propagate gradients back through linear layers and other mappings from matrices to vectors?

+Enjoy.

 ## The Gradient of a Real-Valued Function of a Matrix

 A typical treatment of multivariable calculus defines the gradient of a map $f:\mathbb{R}^n \to \mathbb{R}$ at a point $a$ as the vector of partial derivatives of $f$ at $a$: